 There’s nothing quite like the feeling of a dip in the ocean on a warm summer day.
 Studies have found that both sea air and ocean water can have positive effects on our moods and our health.
 The natural minerals found in our oceans are great for our skin.
 But with all of these benefits of a day at the beach, there are some dangers as well.
 It’s important to be vigilant and aware of the dangers of the ocean so you can enjoy your day at the beach.
-Learn all about water safety in Holden Beach below.
+Explore water safety tips for the beach below.

 Ocean Swimming Basics